What happens because of what’s happening?

 About The Writer

-Author: I wrote two national bestselling books, ten years apart, that began as side projects and became passionate efforts - each for a different reason: Making Ideas Happen was born from my frustration with the rampant disorganization in the creative world and my fascination with exceptions - the small number of creative people and teams that were extraordinarily productive and what we can learn from them.
+• Books: I wrote two books, ten years apart, that began as side projects and became passionate efforts - each for a different reason: Making Ideas Happen was born from my frustration with the rampant disorganization in the creative world and my fascination with exceptions - the small number of creative people and teams that were extraordinarily productive and what we can learn from them.
 The Messy Middle was also born from frustration.
 I felt the world was too obsessed with the starts and finishes of new products and bold ventures, and failed to understand the endurance and endless optimization required to survive “the middle” of making of these marvels.
 These two projects helped develop my love for writing and merchandising ideas and knowledge in new ways.

 Join Us